 Find out the advantages and disadvantages of store cards, and which store card credit card might be best for you.

 A store card is a credit card issued by a retailer.
-They're branded with the same logo as the shop or store, and usually offer in-store discounts and loyalty points.
+They're branded with the same logo as the shop or online retailer, and usually offer in-store discounts and loyalty points.
 These can be exchanged for special offers or money off purchases.

-Traditionally you could only use your store card as a credit card with the retailer that issued it, but now most store cards can be used anywhere and many have competitive rates and 0% interest offers.
+Traditionally you could only use your store card as a credit card with the retailer that issued the card, but now most store cards can be used anywhere and many have competitive rates and 0% interest offers.

 However, the flexibility of a store card depends very much on the retailer that issues it.
 Some store cards may be used like a normal credit card, with the incentive that you earn loyalty points available if you spend in store.

 When you come to pay at a retailer, you may be offered the opportunity to sign up to their store card.
 If you do sign up, you can cancel the card within 14 days if you change your mind.

 If you shop regularly in a specific store, you might benefit from vouchers, loyalty points or discounts by spending via your store card.
 Some retailers may provide free delivery for online purchases if you're a cardholder.

 Sometimes the interest rate and charges for having a store card can be higher than an ordinary credit card.
 For example, the APR on a store card can be 30% or more, whereas a traditional credit card might be 18%.
 This isn't a problem if you're always able to clear your balance in full each month.